 What Has Meditation Got to Do With Veganism?

 When we’re meditating we connect with that part of us which is whole; we’re disconnecting from the part of us that debates, attacks, seeks revenge etc. We are existing in that moment, in a truly peaceful state.

 When you recognise that the truth has nothing to do with our false beliefs as a society and you begin to connect to the inner you, you’ll find many things changing in your perspective and in your reality around you.
 As well as meditation, yoga is a great way to connect to your inner peace.
 If you’re interested, you can read my post about how to learn yoga from home.

 It is in the nature of meditation to attract people who are peaceful by nature.
 Therefore I think that meditation, yoga and veganism are all related.
-If you’re interested in reading more about this, you might like to read being vegan and what it means to me.
+If you’re interested in reading more about this, you might like to read 5 compelling reasons to become vegan.